Pick your best product / service. Now, put yourself in your customer’s shoes: How easy it is to get what they need from

 That customer experience will make or break the sale … or the decision to even engage with sales in the first place.

-From finding answers to questions to emails that aren’t easily ignored, every touchpoint matters.
-And if one falls down, you’ve opened the door for your competition to score a closed-won opportunity at your expense.
+From providing answers prospects type in Google to sending emails they actually want to open, every touchpoint matters.
+And if just one falls down, you’ve opened the door for your competition to score a closed-won opportunity at your expense.

 So, how do you build a world-class customer experience?
 Let’s get started: